Security Advice for Dorm Rooms and Campus Living

 Most dormitories use a keycard or other system to secure the entrances.
 Those doors will be locked at set times, usually overnight.
 You should know and follow the rules, which exist for your safety.
 Entrances should never be propped open after hours because it can put you and everyone else in the dorm at risk.

 You’re most likely not going to carry all of your valuables to every one of your classes.
 Dorm room safes are relatively inexpensive compared to the amount of electronics that the average college student owns these days.
 See the list of security products below for some ideas on a safe that works for you.

 Keep Track of Your Keys

 Never loan out your room key to anyone.
 The same goes for your student ID.
 Many colleges now let students pre-load money on the ID for using different amenities around campus.
-You can also download apps on your smart phone that will help you find your keys if you lose them.
+You can also download apps on your smart phone or use a smart key tracking fob that will help you find your keys if you lose them.